 I received the Rising Leader Award from the Minnesota Association of Counselors of Color and a Guiding the Way to Inclusion Grant from the Minnesota Association of Counselors for Admission Counseling.

 I have had the incredible pleasure of having many amazing University of Minnesota memories, but my favorite memory would have to be walking at commencement to receive my Masters of Education in Human Resource Development degree from CEHD.
 To be honest, months prior I had decided not to walk at commencement, but about two weeks before commencement I had a change of heart.
 When I had decided not to walk, my decision was based solely on convenience.
 I was floored when my family shared that it would mean a great deal to them if I walked.
 I am a proud first generation Hmong American and the first in my family to receive a masters.
 I did not realize walking at commencement would hold such profound meaning to my family.
 At the time, it seemed impossible to be able to complete the graduation checklist within a two-week time frame.
-To this day, I am incredibly grateful to my adviser, Louis Quast.
+To this day, I am incredibly grateful to my advisor, Louis Quast.
 Quast, without judgement, sprang into action connecting with the right people to ensure, if I completed my checklist, I would be able to walk during commencement.
 Walking at commencement was an incredible memory and the perfect tribute to the many sacrifices my family has made to be able to simply provide me access to education.

 There are so many amazing professors and courses at CEHD.
 One of the most influential classes I took was International Human Resource Development taught by Alexandre Ardichvili.
 It was a course that showcased and explored international and cross-cultural aspects of human resource development.
 I use and share much of what I learned from that specific course to this day.